bjherger/keras-pandas/README.md

 Modified

  - Updated `Automater` interface, which accepts a dictionary of data types
+ - Heavily updated README
  - More consistent logging and data formatting for sample data sets

 Removed

  - Removed examples, will be re-implemented in future release
  - All existing unittests
+ - Bulk of new datatypes in `contributing.md`, will be re-added in future release

 ### 2.2.0